jamesaoverton/cob-data-demo/doc/proposal-2.md

 # Proposal 2

+An alternative to Proposal 1 using punning.

 ## Classification

 - D3 custom datatypes
 - P3 punning classes as predicates
 - V2 reification

+## Pros and Cons

+Same as Proposal 1 except:

+- pros
+  - more elegant?
+- cons
+  - punning might be a bad idea
+  - poor OWLAPI support

 ## Construct